pi-star-2025/pi_star/Math + Physics/misc/parallelogram.md

 If parallelograms are observed, this can be an indication of being the 4 of 3.14 (for example, waves of an ocean, or clouds in the sky).

-if squares are observed (especially at the quantum level), this is an indication of being the 5 of 3.1415.
+if squares are observed (especially at the quantum level), this is an indication of creating potential for the 5 of 3.1415.